-Pursuant to the employment agreements, each of Messrs.
-Frank C. Sullivan, Rice, Gordon, Moore and Ms. Kastner serves for a term ending on May 31, 2016, which is automatically extended for additional one-year periods unless either party gives the other party notice of nonrenewal two months in advance of the annual renewal date.
-In accordance with these automatic extension provisions, the employment agreement with each of these named executive officers has been extended to May 31, 2017.
-Each of Messrs.
-Frank C. Sullivan, Rice, Gordon, Moore and Ms. Kastner is also eligible to receive such annual cash incentive compensation or bonuses as our Compensation Committee may determine based upon our results of operations and other relevant factors.
-Messrs.
-Frank C. Sullivan, Rice, Gordon, Moore and Ms. Kastner are also generally entitled to participate in our employee benefit plans.
-Under the employment agreements, each of these named executive officers is entitled to receive fringe benefits in line with our present practice relating to the officer's position, including the use of the most recent model of a full-sized automobile.
+Pursuant to the employment agreements, each of our named executive officers serves for a term ending on May 31, 2020, which is automatically extended for additional one-year periods unless either party gives the other party notice of nonrenewal two months in advance of the annual renewal date.
+In accordance with these automatic extension provisions, the employment agreement with each of our named executive officers has been extended to May 31, 2021.
+Each of our named executive officers is also eligible to receive such annual cash incentive compensation or bonuses as our Compensation Committee may determine based upon our results of operations and other relevant factors.
+Our named executive officers also generally entitled to participate in our employee benefit plans.
+Under the employment agreements, each of our named executive officers is entitled to receive fringe benefits in line with our present practice relating to the officer's position, including the use of the most recent model of a full-sized automobile.